chuckhu4n9/iispowershell/README.md

 - The script does not warn or fail when no file is downloaded from s3 (Examples: Incorrect folder name (InstanceID) or the bucket being empty).
 However, it does warn when no zip files are processed.

-- The script currently defaults to *iislogsbucket* as the s3 bucket
+- The script currently defaults to *iislogsbucket* as the s3 bucket.
+This is not a public bucket.

 ## Future Plans
 1. Improve error catching

 2. Further integrate the script with AWS native monitoring and alerting (CloudWatch, Event Bridge, SSM and SNS) As outlined in the description.

-3. Allow users to specify date ranges (with a default of 24 hours)
+3. Allow users to specify date ranges (with a default of 24 hours).

-4. Download from S3 will overwrite exiting files of the same name in the download folder
+4. Download from S3 will overwrite exiting files of the same name in the download folder.

-5. Self clean up download folder with option to clean up all working folders automatically
+5. Self clean up download folder with option to clean up all working folders automatically.